3loop/loop-decoder/apps/docs/src/content/components/memory-abi-loader.md

   ContractABI,
 } from '@3loop/transaction-decoder'

-const abiCache = new Map<string, ContractABI>()
+// Create an in-memory cache for the ABIs const abiCache = new Map<string, ContractABI>()

 const abiStore: VanillaAbiStore = {
+  // Define the strategies to use for fetching the ABIs
   strategies: [
     EtherscanStrategyResolver({
       apikey: 'YourApiKeyToken',
     }),
     FourByteStrategyResolver(),
   ],

+  // Get the ABI from the cache
+  // Get it by contract address, event name or signature hash
   get: async ({ address, event, signature }) => {
     const value = abiCache.get(address)
     if (value) {